NyneDZN/slmgr-activation/README.md

 # slmgr-activation
-Activates Windows using the Software Licensing Management Tool
+I was bored, so I spent 20 minutes creating this quick script that activates Windows using the Software Licensing Management Tool.
+Please run this as administrator.